-Under the Neste Human Rights Principle, all forms of forced labor are prohibited, including also the prohibition of certain practices that can lead to forced labor such as document retention, recruitment fees and deceptive practices regarding employment contracts.
+Under the Neste Human Rights Principle, all forms of forced labor are prohibited, including also the prohibition of certain practices that can lead to forced labor such as document retention, recruitment fees, deceptive practices regarding employment contracts and violations of freedom of movement.
 More information on these topics are available in Sections 5.4 & 5.5 of the Human Rights Principle.
 We carry out ongoing human rights due diligence to identify, assess and address adverse human rights impacts and prevent and mitigate child and forced labor risks.